datduong/tobii-eye-track-syndromic-faces/experiment/readme.md

 We run python code to create a bunch of bash script, this code will auto submit the bash script.
 We need to provide command to submit job according to the server specification (see line with `os.system` in this code).

-The line `slide_folders` will select with slide (in other word, which image) we want to compare NIH vs Peter's group.
+The line `slide_folders` will select with slide (in other word, which image) we want to compare clinician vs nonclinician group.
 The line `for group in ['Group1']` will indicate which group (there are 4 possible groups).

 ```bash